-Chronic pain testing relies on the medical history and physical exam, and may also include a pain diary, blood tests, nerve studies, or imaging studies.
+Chronic Pain Testing in Singapore: Chronic pain testing relies on the medical history and physical exam, and may also include a pain diary, blood tests, nerve studies, or imaging studies.

 If you have chronic pain, your doctor will want to learn everything possible about your pain and its possible causes, in order to provide you with the best treatment.
 This includes searching for an underlying cause (which may be treatable), as well as treating the pain itself.

 There is no objective test that can measure the exact amount of pain and pinpoint its location, because pain is a multifaceted personal experience.
 This means that your doctor’s investigation of your pain will rely heavily on your description of your pain.

 Some of the tests that may be used to diagnose chronic pain include:

 • Imaging studies